 Exiting Safe Mode

-Once you have fixed your Windows problem, it’s time to restore the original settings and get back to your normal Windows 10 experience.
-Here’s how to do it.
+Once you fix your Windows problem, restoring the device’s original settings will require a few more steps.
+Follow the ones below to get back to your standard Windows 10 experience.

-Note: This is another method that you can use to boot into Safe Mode from Windows.
-Just reverse the second half of Step 2.
+Note: You can also boot into Safe Mode from Windows by reversing the second part of Step 2.

-Step 3: With Safe boot unchecked, select OK, and then restart Windows 10 as you normally would.
-It should now open in its full mode.
+Step 3: Now that Safe boot is unselected, choose OK, and opt to restart Windows 10.
+You can restart the computer as you normally would.
+From there, it should reopen with its full Windows capabilities.